MiroW-L/MiroW-L/README.md

-## Hello, I am a student of ELAM studying Fine Arts
+## Hello, I am a student of UOA studying Fine Arts

 <!--
 **MiroW-L/MiroW-L** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.